geoshar/autoloader-cdn/README.md

-Useful when you needed to load everything from one file, for example a library with tons of dependencies, you won't bundle everything, just create separated `autoloader.js` file to your project.
+Useful when you needed to load everything from one file, for example a library with tons of dependencies, you won't bundle everything, just create `autoloader.js` file in your project.
 ## Install

 You can install this package with `npm`.